-Theoretical researchers have been tinkering with the idea of replacing the logical bits at the heart of modern computers with quantum computing since the late physicist Richard Feynman first proposed the idea in 1982.
-In theory, quantum computers will enable processing with much smaller elements and enable a new type of processing that may be far more efficient than traditional computer circuits -- a goal that will take on more urgency if Moore's Law indeed hits a wall.
+Theoretical researchers have been tinkering with the idea replacing the logical bits at the heart modern computers with quantum computing since the late physicist Richard Feynman proposed the idea in 1982.
+In theory, quantum computers will enable processing with much smaller elements and enable a type processing that may be far more efficient than traditional computer circuits -- a goal that will take on more urgency if Moore's Law indeed hits a wall.

-But the field is generating a lot of heat if not light.
+But the field is generating a lot heat if not light.

-At this year's Computer Electronic Show (CES,) IBM released the Q System One, a 9-foot airtight glass-paneled, shiny cube billed by CEO Ginni Rometty as the first commercial quantum computer.
-A striking machine crafted by industrial designers, IBM's quantum computer is limited in the kinds of applications it can run and the performance it delivers compared to traditional computers -- a reality readily acknowledged by the company.
+At this year's Computer Electronic Show (CES), IBM released the Q System One, a 9-foot airtight glass-paneled, shiny cube billed by CEO Ginni Rometty as the commercial quantum computer.
+A striking machine crafted by industrial designers, IBM's quantum computer is limited in the kinds applications it can run and the performance it delivers compared to traditional computers -- a reality readily acknowledged by the company.

 Barclays keen on IBM's quantum computer

 Include Barclays Bank among enterprises that want to be "quantum ready."

 In December, Barclays joined the IBM Q Network, a community of Fortune 500 companies, startups, research labs and universities interested in quantum computing.
 The membership gives the bank access to IBM's quantum processors to run experiments and access to IBM's technical experts and researchers on quantum computing software.

 "We are keen to explore quantum computing by running experiments on actual quantum processors, rather than just using quantum simulators running on a classical processor," said Lee Braine of the Investment Bank CTO Office.